success-h/success-h/README.md

 The tools come and go, but some concepts are kept, that's where I keep my efforts.

-I love to talk about algorithm, automation's, design patterns, code patterns, and things that make me a better developer.
+I love to talk about mobile developments, design patterns, code patterns, and things that make me a better developer.

 ### Get in Touch